THE GARAGE HAS PLAYED AN INTEGRAL ROLE IN THE DEVELOPMENT OF MY DETAILING APPROACH

 I have a Makita MAC5200 compressor that powers various pneumatic Tornador air tools.
 Compressed air also allows me to effectively dislodge stubborn buildup and debris from the engine bay, dash, and other hard-to-reach and water sensitive areas.
 I have an extensive collection of microfiber towels that serve a number of specific uses.
 I have a built in pressure washer, a few vacuums, a car dryer, numerous foam guns and cannons, a Bissell carpet extractor, a Mytee steamer along with many other tools that are more at home in a detailing shop than in a suburban garage.

 Pretty much ever facet of the space is dedicated to housing and featuring my collection of products and tools.
 Most of my equipment stows away nicely in my Craftsman MD cabinets, but I keep my most commonly used tools at the ready.
 Whatever isn't on shelves, hooks, or bars is stowed in my Craftsman cabinets.
 I'm quite particular about the organization in my garage, so things are always evolving.
 One rule I follow is to only store things I use.
 If something doesn't see regular use, it doesn't stay in the garage.
 Strict adherence to this cardinal rule ensures my space is optimized and free of senseless clutter.

 Creating videos is fun for me and I am constantly trying to bring innovation to my video productions.
 If you would like to view the body of video work I have produced, please visit my "Videography" page or my YouTube channel.
-Below, are some of my most memorable detailing projects to date.
+Below, are some of my most recent detailing projects that I am very proud of.

 If you have any questions or comments related to detailing, feel free to contact me